GUILD HALL ANNOUNCES DETAILS OF FACILITY-WIDE CAPITAL IMPROVEMENTS PROJECT & CAMPAIGNTO BRING 1930s-ERA BUILDING INTO THE FUTURE

 PETER PENNOYER ARCHITECTS (PPA) is a 50-person firm of architects, interior designers, and related professionals based in Manhattan.
 Principal Peter Pennoyer is an expert on historical buildings and a regular on the AD 100 List.
 Founded in 1990, PPA is recognized as a leader in new construction, renovation, and historic preservation for residential, commercial, and institutional commissions across the United States and abroad.
 Their work is characterized by sophisticated detail, high quality craftsmanship, and a nimble balance between comfort, beauty, modernity, and continuity with the past.

-Founded in 1972, AUERBACH POLLOCK FRIEDLANDER (APF) is a globally-recognized theatre design and audio-video consulting firm with an extensive portfolio of award-winning projects.
-The firm’s holistic approach to design lends itself to a wide range of projects that includes performing arts educational facilities, opera houses, professional repertory theatres, concert halls, museums and planetar- iums as well as popular entertainment venues in theme parks, casinos, cruise ships and night clubs.
-Our expertise is provided as part of a collaborative process with the larger design team.
-APF designs for a diverse audience with a diverse team of staff and owners.
-We have completed projects throughout the world and are adept at creating inclusive and culturally sensitive solutions.
-Our audience is the world, and we ensure that everyone feels welcome.
+Founded in 1972, APEIRO DESIGN (formerly Auerbach Pollock Friedlander) is a globally-recognized theatre design and audio-video consulting firm with an extensive portfolio of award-winning projects.
+The firm’s holistic approach to design lends itself to a wide range of projects that includes performing arts educational facilities, opera houses, professional repertory theaters, concert halls, museums and planetariums as well as popular entertainment venues in theme parks, casinos, cruise ships and night clubs.
+Their expertise is provided as part of a collaborative process with the larger design team.
+Apeiro designs for a diverse audience with a diverse team of staff and owners.
+They have completed projects throughout the world and are adept at creating inclusive and culturally sensitive solutions.
+Their audience is the world, and we ensure that everyone feels welcome.

 Landscape: HOLLANDER DESIGN|LANDSCAPE ARCHITECTS